Energy Spectra of Compressed Quantum States

-Estimating ground state energies of quantum systems is widely regarded as a promising application of quantum computation \cite{elucidataing_reiher_2017,qchem_survey_cao_2019,qchem_survey_bauer_2020,qchem_survey_mcardle_2020,catalysis_vonburg_2021,battery_kim_2022,qchem_riverlane_2022,evaluating_chan_2023,drug_santagati_2024,spiers_chan_24,fermions_anschuetz_2024,dissipative_lin_2025}.
+Estimating ground state energies of quantum systems is widely regarded as a promising application of quantum computation \cite{elucidataing_reiher_2017,qchem_survey_cao_2019,qchem_survey_bauer_2020,qchem_survey_mcardle_2020,catalysis_vonburg_2021,qchem_riverlane_2022,evaluating_chan_2023,drug_santagati_2024,spiers_chan_24,fermions_anschuetz_2024,dissipative_lin_2025}.
 Yet, without further qualifying the system, this problem is believed to be intractable even for quantum computers \cite{yellow_ksv_2002,complexity_watrous_2009}.
 This raises a fundamental question: \emph{for which} systems could quantum computers offer an advantage over classical computers?

 A leading quantum algorithmic paradigm for ground state energy estimation \cite{qpe_abrams_lloyd_1999,qpe_aspuruguzik_2005,quartic_hastings_2020,dequantize_gharibian_2023,improved_glhp_cade_2023,sparse_hamiltonian_chen_2024,probing_choi_izmaylov_2024,state_prep_fomichev_2024,state_prep_berry_2025,lhp_macomplete_jiang_2025,qpe_overlap_lin_izmaylov_2025,van_vleck_simon_2025,glhp_instantiated_schmidhuber_2025,beating_legall_2025} operates in two steps: (i) prepare a classically accessible initial state $\ket{\psi}$, and (ii) apply a standard quantum subroutine (typically, phase estimation \cite{qpe_kitaev_1995}) to produce an energy estimate.
-To yield quantum advantage, $\ket{\psi}$'s expected energy should be far from the ground state energy \emph{and} $\ket{\psi}$'s overlap (i.e., squared inner product) with the ground state should also be high.
+To yield quantum advantage, $\ket{\psi}$'s expected energy should be far from the ground state energy \emph{yet} $\ket{\psi}$'s overlap (i.e., squared inner product) with the ground state should also be high.
 The first condition prevents classical algorithms from succeeding via step (i), while the second condition makes step (ii) quantumly efficient.
-For both conditions to be met, it is necessary and sufficient for $\ket{\psi}$ to have high overlap with the ground state \emph{and} non-negligible overlap with excited states.
-The sequence of ground and excited state overlaps is known as $\ket{\psi}$'s \emph{energy spectrum} (or distribution) \cite{state_prep_fomichev_2024,unusual_white_2025}.
-Therefore, the initial question reduces to one about energy spectra.
+For both conditions to be met, it is necessary and sufficient for $\ket{\psi}$ to have high overlap with the ground state \emph{yet} nonnegligible overlap with excited states.
+The sequence of overlaps is known as $\ket{\psi}$'s \emph{energy spectrum} (or distribution) \cite{state_prep_fomichev_2024,unusual_white_2025}.